Wellbeing Trends 2022: key themes from our latest report

 With Covid-19 restrictions coming to an end, how can employers in the hardest hit sectors support their people’s wellbeing through the transition?

 As restrictions ease, employees are worried about their health at work.
-So how can employers ease the transition for those who are nervous about the return?
+So how can employers ease the transition for those who are nervous?

 As an employer, you can encourage employees to increase their physical activity.
-Read our blog for ways you can promote physical wellbeing at work.
+Find out how you can promote physical wellbeing at work.

-51% of employees say they’re worried about going into work.
-This World Wellbeing Week, we explore how employers can help their people thrive in the new normal.
+51% of employees say they’re worried about going to work.
+We explore how employers can help their people in the new normal.

 A health cash plan is a fantastic and affordable way to claim money back towards essential medical care.
 Find out more about the different plans available.